v-viksur/architecture-center/docs/microservices/tactical-ddd.md

-# Designing microservices: Tacical DDD
+# Designing microservices: Tactical DDD

-Domain driven design has two distinct phases, strategic and tactical.
+Domain driven design (DDD) has two distinct phases, strategic and tactical.
 In strategic DDD, you are defining the large-scale structure of the system.
 Tactical DDD provides a set of design patterns that you can use to create the domain model.
 In this section, we use these patterns to identify microservice boundaries in the Drone Delivery application.

 ![](./images/bounded-contexts.png)